Azure-Samples/contoso-chat/docs/SKILLABLE.md

 ## 2. Lab Overview

+> [!tip]
-This lab teaches you how to build, evaluate, and deploy, a retail copilot application (_Contoso Chat_) using the Azure AI platform.
+> **Learning Objectives:** This lab teaches you how to build, evaluate, and deploy, a retail copilot application (_Contoso Chat_) using the Azure AI platform.
 By the end of this lab, you should be able to:

 1. Describe the Contoso Chat retail copilot (Application)
 1. Explain retrieval augmented generation (Architecture)